opendatasoft/ods-documentation/source/exploring_catalog_and_datasets/01_navigating_the_catalog/catalog.rst

 Using the geographic filter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. admonition:: Important
+   :class: important

+   The geographic filter is configured by the administrators of the domain.

+   - It is optional, which means that it may not be available in all Opendatasoft domains.
+   - The available territories that can be selected with the geographic filter may not be the same from one Opendatasoft domain to another.
+On some domains, the geographic filter may focus on specific groups of territories whereas other domains might allow filtering at world-level.

 Under the search bar is displayed the geographic filter, that should be used to make geographic searches in the catalog.
 When doing a geographic search, the platform will look for a match between the geographic area selected with the filter and the geographic area metadata set for all available datasets.
 The catalog will be filtered to only display those matching datasets.

 .. admonition:: Note